Diagnosing Pathological Chain-of-Thought in Reasoning Models: Discussion

 \section{Discussion}

-\paragraph{Validation of Metrics through Model Organisms} Our results demonstrate that our metrics can effectively differentiate between various artificially induced pathological CoT behaviors, albeit with important temporal considerations.
+Our results demonstrate that our metrics can effectively differentiate between various artificially induced pathological CoT behaviors, albeit with important temporal considerations.
 Specifically, post-hoc pathology is most saliently diagnosed by the necessity metric, while internalized pathology is most clearly identified by the substitutability metric.
 Encoded pathology is most prominently detected through the paraphrasability metric, although this signal may attenuate as SFT training progresses.

-\paragraph{Application of Metrics} CoT acts as an important tool for gaining insights into the underlying reasoning process behind LLM generated responses.
+CoT acts as an important tool for gaining insights into the underlying reasoning process behind LLM generated responses.
 However, \cite{details-about-metr-s-evaluation-of-openai-gpt-5} and \cite{schoen2025stresstestingdeliberativealignment} have noted that current CoT reasoning traces may only be reliable representations of internal computations on tasks the model is unable to perform without CoT.
 Since our metrics are dataset agnostic, they can be applied by third-party evaluation organizations to concretely determine the extent to which models rely on their CoT to produce outputs.
 Our metrics has practical implications for AI safety pipelines.
 Developers can integrate these metrics into training loops to detect emerging pathologies before they become entrenched, enabling early intervention and course correction.
 Furthermore, the differential temporal dynamics across pathology types (with some signatures appearing early and others later) suggest that a suite of metrics evaluated at multiple checkpoints provides more comprehensive coverage than any single metric or evaluation point.